noodldocs/noodldocs.github.io/nodes/visual/group.md

 ### Bounding Box

 **Screen Position X**
-Where this node is on the screen, in pixels.
+Where this node is on the screen's X-axis, in pixels.

 **Screen Position Y**
-Where this node is on the screen, in pixels.
+Where this node is on the screen's Y-axis, in pixels.

 **Width**
 Current width of this node.